andre2ar/MicrosoftOfficeDocsToPlainText/README.md

 # Microsoft Office Documents to plain text

 This is a PHP class to convert Microsoft office documents in txt (plain text).
-You can convert all office documents
+You can convert all office documents:
   - Word
   - Excel
   - PowerPoint